-In general, it covers:
+In general, Medicare Part A covers:

 “Medical insurance,” covers medically necessary health services and supplies, like outpatient doctor visits, tests, and wheelchairs.
-Part B also covers preventive services, like screenings and annual wellness exams.
+Medicare Part B also covers preventive services, like screenings and annual wellness exams.
 This coverage includes but is not limited to, items like:

-MA plans are health plans offered by private insurance companies.
+Medicare Part C (MA plans) are health plans offered by private insurance companies.
 These companies are contracted and approved by Medicare to offer plans that roll Part A, Part B, and sometimes Part D benefits into one plan.